 The Unified Agenda offers optional data elements for the URLs of websites with more information about a rulemaking and for submitting public comments.
-To help to promote public participation and open government, we encourage you to provide information about relevant URLs whenever available.
+To help promote accessibility, we encourage you to provide information about relevant URLs whenever available.
 In addition, please include in your agency's preamble a reference to www.regulations.gov, the Government-wide website for submission of comments on proposed regulations.

-The following are suggestions to improve your agency's agenda:
+Here are some suggestions for steps you can take that can improve your agency's agenda:

 - In recent years, a large number of Unified Agenda entries have been for regulatory actions for which no real activity is expected within the coming year.
 Many of these entries are listed as "Long-Term."
-Please consider terminating the listing of such entries until some action is likely to occur, unless early announcement has some benefit to readers. - Many entries are listed with projected dates that have simply been moved forward year after year, with no action taken.
-Unless your agency realistically intends to take action in the next 12 months, you may remove these items from the Agenda. - Please review any Agenda entries with a Priority of "Routine and Frequent" or "Informational/Administrative/Other" and consider whether these entries are categorized correctly and whether or not it is likely to be useful to readers to include them. - The timetables that appear for each entry in the Agenda are particularly important for public understanding of the timeframes for participation in the regulatory process.
-You should make a sincere effort to ensure the accuracy of timetable information. - An overall effort at improving agency Agenda content should include an emphasis on promoting consistency of the data.
+Please consider terminating the listing of such entries until some action is likely to occur. - Many entries are listed with projected dates that have simply been moved back year after year, with no action taken.
+Unless your agency realistically intends to take action in the next 12 months, you can remove these items from the Agenda.
+Please consult RISC or your desk officer for options to preserve RINs for particular actions that fall into this category. - Please review any Agenda entries with a Priority of "Routine and Frequent" or "Informational/Administrative/Other" and consider whether these entries are categorized correctly and whether or not it is likely to be useful to readers to include them. - The timetables that appear for each entry in the Agenda are particularly important for public understanding of the timeframes for participation in the regulatory process.
+You should make a sincere effort to ensure the accuracy of timetable information. - An overall effort at improving agency Agenda content should include an emphasis on the consistency of the data.
 As one example of coordinating related information, please make sure that responses for Priority, Major, Unfunded Mandates, Federalism, and Government Levels Affected are consistent. - Abstracts should inform readers of the reason the rulemaking is under development and what the agency intends to accomplish.
 Entries with outdated abstract information or abstracts that merely repeat information that appears in other parts of the entry, such as the title, timetable, and legal authority, detract from the usefulness of the Agenda.

-Thank you for your cooperation and prompt attention, and please review carefully the enclosures concerning preparation of the Regulatory Plan and Unified Agenda.
+Thank you for your cooperation and prompt attention.